Internet censorship in China: Background

 The political and ideological background of Internet censorship is considered to be one of Deng Xiaoping's favorite sayings in the early 1980s: "If you open a window for fresh air, you have to expect some flies to blow in."
-The saying is related to a period of the Chinese economic reform that became known as the socialist market economy.
+The saying is related to a period of the reform and opening up that became known as the socialist market economy.
 Superseding the political ideologies of the Cultural Revolution, the reform led China towards a market economy, opening it up to foreign investors.
 Nonetheless, the Chinese Communist Party (CCP) wished to protect its values and political ideas by "swatting flies" of other ideologies, with a particular emphasis on suppressing movements that could potentially threaten the stability of the country.

 The Internet first arrived in the country in 1994.
 Since its arrival and the gradual rise of availability, the Internet has become a common communication platform and an important tool for sharing information.
 Just as the Chinese government had expected, the number of Internet users in China soared from less than one percent in 1994, when the Internet was introduced, to 28.8 percent by 2009.

 In 1998, the CCP feared the China Democracy Party (CDP), organized in contravention of the Four Cardinal Principles, would breed a powerful new network that CCP party elites might not be able to control resulting in the CDP being immediately banned.
 That same year, the Golden Shield project was created.
 The first part of the project lasted eight years and was completed in 2006.
 The second part began in 2006 and ended in 2008.
 The Golden Shield project was a database project in which the government could access the records of each citizen and connect China's security organizations.
 The government had the power to delete any comments online that were considered harmful.

 On 6 December 2002, 300 members in charge of the Golden Shield project came from 31 provinces and cities across China to participate in a four-day inaugural "Comprehensive Exhibition on Chinese Information System".
 At the exhibition, many Western technology products including Internet security, video monitoring, and facial recognition systems were purchased.
 According to Amnesty International, around 30,000–50,000 Internet police have been employed by the Chinese government to enforce Internet laws.

 The Chinese government has described censorship as the method to prevent and eliminate "risks in the ideological field from the Internet".